qp5/kaleidoscope/README.md

 ## Investors<br>
-While this is an open-source project, there is potential for monetization through premium features, addons, and community growth.  .
+Join us in shaping Kaleidoscope’s future.  <a href="mailto: support@bowhip.org">Contact us</a> for more details and or a pitch deck.

-If you’re interested in investing in a scalable and AI-powered platform with a growing user base, we’d love to. <a href="mailto: support@bowhip.org">Contact us</a> for more details or a pitch deck.
+Beyond funding, we welcome strategic partners who can help develop network, improve technology, and scale adoption. <a href="mailto: support@bowhip.org">Get in touch</a>
 <br><br>